nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Hotkeys with UiEvents

-UiEvents is an abstraction of keyboard events that can trigger changes in user interface or perform some action.
+UiEvents is an abstraction of keyboard events that can trigger changes in user interface or perform some actions.
 These keyboard events are handled by UiEvent handlers that are bundled together within the `UiEventManager` class.

 <div markdown="span" class="alert alert-info">